-In accordance with legislation, the allocation of places for children with an Education, Health and Care Plan (Children and Families Act 2014) will take place first.
+In accordance with legislation, the allocation of places for children with the following will take place first; Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014).
 Remaining places will be allocated in accordance with this policy.